 Electric Fences for the Bold

 If you’re up for it, an electric fence provides a strong deterrent for determined deer.
 After a few harmless zaps, deer tend to steer clear of my electrified perimeter.
+To make the supporting wooden posts look less utilitarian, explore some creative fence painting ideas.

 Natural Hedge Barriers